gschmutz/iot-vehicle-tracking-demo/README.md

 DESCRIBE EXTENDED vehicle_tracking_sysA_s;
 ```

-### Create th new "refined" stream where the data is transformed into Avro
+### Create a new "refined" stream where the data is transformed into Avro

 First drop the stream if it already exists: